Applicant Profile

 You will have a chance to upload charts, maps, or graphs that you refer to in your response to the project description questions.
 Please use this option sparingly.
 Only include figures that are essential for communicating your plans and goals.

-You’ll have a chance to upload your bibliography to our online application system.
-Please use a format compatible with Microsoft Word.
+You’ll have a chance to upload your research bibliography to our online application system.
+Use a format compatible with Microsoft Word.

 2. Your bibliography should not exceed 10 pages, using single-line spacing and 10-point font or larger.

-The filmography should be prepared in a Microsoft Word (or compatible) format or as a PDF file, and attached to the application following the directions provided during the online submission process.
+Prepare your media bibliography in a Microsoft Word (or compatible) format or as a PDF file and attach it to the application following the directions provided during the online submission process.

-1. The filmography should not exceed five pages in length, using single-line spacing and 10-point font or larger, with 1-inch (2.5 cm) left, right, top and bottom margins.
+1. The media bibliography should not exceed five pages in length, using single-line spacing and 10-point font or larger, with 1-inch (2.5 cm) left, right, top and bottom margins.

-2. Filmographic references should be complete, be listed in alphabetical order by title and be presented in the MLA-style (according to the 7th edition of MLA Handbook for Writers of Research Papers) or other appropriate format, including the following information: 1) the title of the film (italicized), 2) the name of the director/film-maker, 3) the original film studio/s and/or distributor/s of the film, and 4) the original year in which the film was first released.
+2. Media references should be complete, be listed in alphabetical order by title and be presented in the MLA-style (according to the 7th edition of MLA Handbook for Writers of Research Papers) or other appropriate format, including the following information: 1) the title of the media work (italicized), 2) the name of the director/media-maker, 3) the original studio(s), platform(s) and/or distributor(s) of the work, and 4) the original year in which the work was first released.

-3. Each entry should be accompanied by no more than one or two sentences indicating why it inspired you or influenced your approach.
+3. Each entry should be accompanied by no more than one or two sentences indicating how the work inspired you or influenced your approach.

-4. Please also include in the filmography any films that you have completed.
+4. Please also include in the media bibliography any media projects that you have completed.